Kahler-Einstein metrics with edge singularities: Linear analysis

 \subsection{Normal and indicial operators}

-If $A$ is an elliptic edge operator, its mapping properties are governed not only by its ellipticity, but by two model operators defined at any point of $D$.
-In the general theory these are called the indicial and normal operators, $I(A)$ and $N(A)$, respectively, and there is an invariant description for these too.
-Here we simply record that for $A = r^2 L$,
+If $A$ is an elliptic edge operator, its mapping properties are governed not only by its ellipticity, but also by two model operators, the indicial and normal operators $I(A)$ and $N(A)$, respectively, which are defined at each point of $D$.
+While these may be defined invariantly, let us simply record here that for $A = r^2 L$, with $L = \Delta_g + V$, and after a certain natural identification which we explain below,

-where $(s,w)$ are global affine coordinates on a half-space $\RR^+_s \times \RR^{2n-2}_w$ and $\theta \in S^1_{2\pi}$.
-Formally, $N(A)$ is obtained by dropping the error term $E$, freezing coordinates at a given point $y_0 \in D$, and replacing the local coordinates $(r,y)$ by the global affine coordinates $(s,w)$; more invariantly, $N(A)$ acts on functions on the inward-pointing normal bundle of the fiber of $\del X$ over $y_0$.
-Similarly, $I(A)$ is defined by dropping the terms in $N(A)$ which have the property that they map any function $s^a v(\theta, w)$ (with $v$ smooth) to a function which vanishes faster than $r^a$.
-The only term in the operator $N(A)$ above which has this effect is $r^2 \Delta_w$.
-In general, both $N(A)$ and $I(A)$ could depend on $y_0$ (for example, if the cone angle varies along $D$), but here they do not.
-Note that